ISUCON10 was held, and I participated. It was my second time participating in ISUCON after two years.

 - Query tuning

-- Filtering (blocking) bot access
+- Filtering bot access (blocking)

 - Upgraded MySQL from 5.7 to 8

-double precision, but we needed to change them togeometryorpointand enable spatial indexing.
-By the time we realized this, it was too late... - We also needed to address N+1 queries, but couldn’t finish in time...
+- Latitude and longitude were stored as double precision, but I needed to change them to geometry or point to enable spatial indexing.
+By the time I realized this, it was already too late...

 Results

-After conducting a KPT session with the team, we plan to start preparing for next year.
-Looking forward to participating again next year!
+After doing a KPT with the team, we plan to start training for next year, so I hope to see you again next year!
+Thank you to the organizers!!